 One of Few U.S. Facilities Offering Bionic Eye for Total Blindness

-- One of 13 U.S. facilities to offer bionic eye for total blindness.
-This exciting advancement allows people with end stage retinitis pigmentosa to gain improved functioning in their daily lives.
+This exciting advance allows people with end-stage retinitis pigmentosa to gain improved functioning in their daily lives.

-- Sophisticated retinal imaging.
 Our researchers are national leaders in the use of sophisticated imaging technology and interpreting their results.
-Our years of experience, and vast resources let us identify the subtleties and patterns that guide the treatment decisions we recommend to you.
-We are also one of the few centers in the U.S. to use OCT imaging in the OR.
-The technology allows us to visualize the layers of the eye with greater detail, and is used to more precisely guide treatment plans.
+Our years of experience and extensive resources allow us to recommend the best treatment options for you.
+We are also one of the few centers in the U.S. to use OCT imaging in the operating room.
+This technology allows us to visualize the layers of the eye with greater detail and is used to more precisely guide treatment plans.

-- High volume referral center.
-Because of our advanced training and skill in handling complex retinal detachments such as proliferative vitreoretinopathy, we are frequently called upon to help people who have experienced recurrent retinal detachments or other complex retinal problems following previous surgeries elsewhere.
+We are frequently called upon to help people who have had recurrent retinal detachments or other complex retinal problems after they've had surgeries elsewhere.